How Long Is AP Macroeconomics and Who Can Take It?

 Familiarize yourself with the question format through practice tests.

-Using practice tests such as UWorld's AP Macroeconomics Practice Problems will help you become familiar with the multiple-choice section.
+Using UWorld’s Macroeconomics prep course, which comes with a comprehensive study guide and an extensive QBank, will help you become familiar with the multiple-choice section.
 Since the exam involves long and short essay questions, practice tests can enhance your understanding and prepare you to write more efficiently.
-Reviewing FRQs from past AP Macroeconomics exams on the College Board website will help you with your time management skills and familiarize you with the question types.

 Our free guide offers a step-by-step approach to how to study for the AP Macroeconomics exam, designed to speed up your preparation.